Oily skin

 Sebum keeps the barrier intact, slows trans-epidermal water loss, carries vitamin E to the surface, and has documented antimicrobial activity.
 The Picardo 2009 review on sebaceous gland lipids is a good reminder that sebum isn't the enemy.
 It's a feature with trade-offs.

 That said, visible oiliness, central-face shine by lunchtime, and the congestion that often comes with it are real complaints with real solutions.
+If your main complaint is face oiliness by noon, start with the midday-shine routine before adding more actives.
 The Endly 2017 review on oily skin treatment options is the cleanest summary of the actual evidence base.

 What works